 - 7.1 The proposal is part retrospective to retain all of the waste materials on the Phase 2 land and import a further 19,000 tonnes of inert materials in order to raise the ground levels, so that a formal application may be submitted to NRW/Welsh Government to remove the site from the C2 flood risk designation on the development advice maps of TAN 15 (Development and Flood Risk).
 The flood zone maps may only be changed upon request and when the work of raising the level of the site has been completed.
 However, any future development proposals for this site would be the subject of a separate planning application assessed on its own merits.
 The principle issue with this application is the assessment of the development proposals and material planning considerations of an application to import inert waste materials, slate scalpings and sea defence material in site preparation works prior to the submission of a further application for development.
-Policy C5 of the Gwynedd UDP identifies redevelopment sites on the proposals map as those in key locations within or near centres and villages that may provide opportunities for a variety of uses and make effective use of previously developed land or land not being used to its full potential. - 7.2 Issues that would otherwise fall within the remit of the Natural Resources Wales have been listed in this report, e.g. 'the requirement for a waste permit under the Environmental Permitting Regs 2010 and the requirement for a Marine Licence will be brought to the attention of the developer by means of a 'note to applicant' issued with planning permission, but will not feature in the list of planning conditions on the actual decision notice.
+Policy C5 of the Gwynedd UDP identifies redevelopment sites on the proposals map as those in key locations within or near centres and villages that may provide opportunities for a variety of uses and make effective use of previously developed land or land not being used to its full potential. - 7.2 Issues that would otherwise fall within the remit of the Natural Resources Wales have been listed in this report, e.g. 'the requirement for a waste permit under the Environmental Permitting Regs 2010 and the requirement for a Marine Licence will be brought to the attention of the developer by means of a 'note to applicant' issued with planning permission, but will not feature in the list of planning conditions on the actual decision notice. - 7.3 The principle of importing inert waste materials in site preparation works, if such materials can meet the same specification for basic fill as primary aggregates, then this would meet the objectives of Article 3(15) of the Waste Framework Directive 2008/98/EC as well as national and local planning policy requirements.
+Given the limited tonnage of material to re-profile the site (19,000 tonnes), the proposal will not have a detrimental impact on the local highway (Policy CH33), - 7.4 Commencement and completion of landraise operations to be the subject of a written notification to the Local Planning Authority to ensure that the works are completed in as short a timescale as possible to minimise disturbance to local amenity and environmental/marine conservation interests.
+The inclusion of planning conditions to control the potential nuisance impacts of noise and dust on the amenities of the area (Policy B23).

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI